eclipse-hono/hono/tests/readme.md

 The `no-adapters` Maven profile can be used to run no adapter (and corresponding tests) at all.
 This might be useful when working on the device registry and/or command router components.

-The `proxy-protocol-tests` profile can be used to run dedicated Proxy Protocol behavior tests.
-It starts AMQP, HTTP and MQTT adapters with `clientIp.source=proxy-protocol` and enables tests guarded by the `proxy.protocol.tests.enabled` system property.

 It is also possible to selectively disable one or more protocol adapters and skip the corresponding test cases by means of setting one or more of the following Maven properties to `true`: